lucabriguglia/OpenCQRS/docs/Configuration.md

 <a name="ui"></a>
 ### UI

-Experimental package to get a view of the aggregate and all associated events:
+Experimental package to get a view of an aggregate and all associated events:

 ```C#
 services